 - Restaurant – If you don’t mind spending the money and you have a smaller guest list a restaurant could be an ideal venue.
 The major benefits are not having to provide food for everyone and you won’t have to clean up.
 The negatives are the cost and you don’t have the space to yourselves.
 Therefore missing out on baby shower traditions like playing games.

-- Virtually – Due to the outbreak of COVID-19 a virtual baby shower has been common.
+- Virtually – Due to the outbreak of COVID-19 a quarantine baby shower has been common.
 People are wanting to celebrate and share the love of a pregnancy.
-But due to stay at home orders they haven’t been able to leave their house.
+But due to stay-at-home orders, they haven’t been able to leave their house.
 If you would like to learn more read our in-depth article on online baby showers.

 - Beach – Like any outdoor event, you are playing roulette with the weather.
 But if that doesn’t worry you and you don’t mind sharing the space with other people the beach is a great venue.
 It can be a relaxed atmosphere where people can go for a swim and have fun at the beach.
 The cost is free at most beaches while in some places you might have to book.
 Parking can also be a hassle, especially on nice days.